YusufRamadhani/Data-Warehouse/README.md

 ### Cleaning up environment

-To stop and delete containers, volumesm and images.
+To stop and delete containers, volumes and images.

 ```
 $ docker-compose down --volume --rmi all